gigibirdy/gigibirdy/README.md

 - 👋 Hi, I’m @gigibirdy
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning Scalar
+- 🌱 I’m currently learning Scala
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me ...
 If you also are a huge fan of programming, we have connected! 😊